7 Job Interview Tips to Help You Land the Job

 1. Your Resume

 It’s also a good idea to bring other relevant documents that might help to reference during an interview.
 If you’re entering a creative field, a portfolio of your artistic or written accomplishments is helpful and a good way to showcase your talents.
-Also be sure to bring a few copies of your business card to leave with the interviewers.
+Be sure to bring a few copies of your business card to leave with the interviewers.

 2. Appropriate Dress

 Even when you’re applying for a position at a laid back and progressive firm, it’s in your best interests to stay formal in your attire.
-Your interviewer may be dressed in a Hawaiian shirt and shorts, but you should stick with old standbys like a collared shirt, tie and slacks (for a man) or a pantsuit or jacket-and-skirt combination (for a woman).
+Your interviewer may be dressed in a Hawaiian shirt and shorts, but you should stick with old standbys like a collared shirt, tie and slacks (for a man) or a jacket-and-skirt combination (for a woman).
 Opt for muted colors and avoid flashy patterns, excessive jewelry or anything else that might be a distraction.

 3. Directions to the Location